RattleSN4K3/UT3-Snippet-Mutator-Weapons-AddNew/README.md

 ## UI

-If you compiled the source code, you can skip this step of adding the package to the _startup packages_.
+If you compiled the source code, you can skip this step of adding the package to the _startup packages_ as you already have it specified as _ModPackage_.
 Otherwise:
 - Open the Config\UTEditor.ini
 - Search for the section `[Engine.StartupPackages]`
 - Add **`Package=XMutatorWeaponAddEditor`** after the section header